2019 D.C. United season: Early season

 An interesting phenomenon began to take shape, as United continued to struggle at home while getting results on the road.
 United never really threatened the NYCFC goal in a 2–0 home loss, but got the three points with their first win in over a decade in Columbus, a 1–0 victory, secured by a first-half free kick goal by Rooney.
-Thanks to inconsistent result by other Eastern Conference teams, D.C. remained atop the conference table, as they headed on the road, for the first-ever match in newly opened Allianz Field against Minnesota United.
+Thanks to inconsistent result by other Eastern Conference teams, D.C. remained atop the conference table, as they headed on the road, for the first-ever match in newly opened Allianz Field against Minnesota United FC.
 Early on, it appeared the run of good road play would continue.
 D.C. dominated the early play and appeared to take the lead on want would have been Donovan Pines' first MLS goal, heading in a Rooney service.
 However, video review resulted in the goal being disallowed, controversially, for a possible interference by Brillant.
 The home team turned the pitch their way in the second half, and Hamid was finally beaten in the 82nd minute when a cross into the box was directed past him.
 The goal secured Minnesota's historic first win in their new stadium and it continued to expose D.C.'s offensive shortcomings.
 Over a stretch of 6 games in 21 days, D.C. was shut out in 4 of the last 6 games, and in one of the two others, they got one goal on a Rooney free kick.
 During those 6 games, their only goals in the run of play were 3 goals in an 8-minute stretch in Colorado.